Skip to main content

 For each keyword in your campaign:

-SEOmonitor sends the exact tracked keyword to ChatGPT or Gemini in a fresh, neutral session (no user history, no personalization).
+1. SEOmonitor sends the exact tracked keyword to the selected AI model(s) in a fresh, neutral session (no user history, no personalisation).

 Why this approach: